Important questions and answers about information technology at UVM with a student focus.

 When and Where is computing support and help provided?

-The Help Line is staffed Monday - Friday and some weekends.
-Be sure to leave a message with your name, Network ID (NetID), and current phone number if you get voicemail when you call the Help Line.
+The Tech Team is staffed Monday - Friday and some weekends.
+Be sure to leave a message with your name, Network ID (NetID), and current phone number if you get voicemail when you call the Tech Team.

 In-person help is available at the Computer Clinic, located in I-117 Ira Allen (1st floor, near the CATCard Service Center and the Billings-Ira Allen Lecture Hall), weekdays during specified hours.
 No appointment needed, but be sure to bring your computer (monitors and keyboards not necessary), power supply (for laptops), and an external hard drive (if you have one).